benbrastmckie/VSCodium/README.md

 > For instance, on MacOS, VS Code stores the `settings.json` file in `~/Library/Application Support/Code/User` instead of in `~/Library/Application Support/VSCodium/User`.

 Once installed, open the "Extensions" tab on the top left, or hit `ctrl + shift + x`.
-Search for and install the plugins 'LaTeX Workshop' as well as 'Two Monokai Theme'.
+Search for and install the plugins 'LaTeX Workshop' as well as 'Two Monokai Theme' (this is required for the `settings.json` configuration to "just work").
+It is easy to switch between themes, where these details will be covered [below](#Customization).

 There are many other themes and plugins which you can try out.
-Some other popular themes include 'Gruvbox Theme', 'Tokyo Night', 'Atom One Dark', and 'Catppuccin'.
-It is easy to switch between the themes that you have installed with `ctrl + shift + p` and typing 'Color Theme'.
 You can even install a NeoVim plugin (by asvetliakov) to simulate the Vim motions in VSCodium.
 Here are some additional [resources](https://github.com/benbrastmckie/.config/blob/master/CheatSheet.md#Learning-Vim).
 If you are serious about learning to use the Vim motions, you would do best to use [NeoVim](https://github.com/benbrastmckie/.config).